vimeo/psalm/docs/language_server.md

 I got it working with [vim-lsp](https://github.com/prabirshrestha/vim-lsp)

-This is the config I used:
+This is the config I used (for Vim):

 ```
 au User lsp_setup call lsp#register_server({